axonops/cassandra-probe-csharp/docs/RESILIENT_CLIENT_IMPLEMENTATION.md

 ## Overview

-The `ResilientCassandraClient` is a production-grade wrapper around the DataStax C# driver that addresses critical limitations in failure detection and recovery.
-This implementation provides automatic failure detection, transparent recovery, and comprehensive monitoring capabilities that are missing from the standard C# driver.
+The `ResilientCassandraClient` is a wrapper around the DataStax C# driver that addresses connection recovery challenges we've encountered in production environments.
+This implementation adds monitoring and recovery mechanisms that have helped improve application resilience in our use cases.

-## Why This Implementation Exists
+## Why We Built This

-The DataStax C# driver has architectural differences from the Java driver that limit cluster state visibility:

-1. **No Public HostUp/HostDown Events**: While the C# driver tracks host states internally with `Host.Up` and `Host.Down` events, these are marked as `internal` and not accessible to application code
-2. **Limited Event Model**: Only `ICluster.HostAdded` and `ICluster.HostRemoved` events are exposed, not state transitions
-3. **Delayed Failure Detection**: Failed connections are only discovered when queries are executed
-4. **Manual Recovery Often Required**: Applications may not automatically recover after cluster-wide outages

-These limitations are evidenced by:
-- [C# Driver API](https://docs.datastax.com/en/latest-csharp-driver-api/api/Cassandra.ICluster.html) - Shows only HostAdded/HostRemoved events
-- [Java Driver Host.StateListener](https://docs.datastax.com/en/drivers/java/2.1/com/datastax/driver/core/Host.StateListener.html) - Provides onUp/onDown methods
-- Historical issues: CSHARP-252 (DOWN events not firing), CSHARP-878 (connecting to DOWN nodes)
+In our experience with the DataStax C# driver, we've observed scenarios where applications struggle to recover after cluster topology changes:

+1. **Delayed recovery after node failures** - Applications sometimes continue experiencing timeouts even after nodes return
+2. **Rolling restart challenges** - During maintenance windows, we've seen applications that don't seamlessly failover
+3. **Connection pool staleness** - Connection pools don't always refresh as expected after failures
+4. **Limited visibility** - Without access to internal host state events, it's difficult to understand what's happening

+While we can't pinpoint the exact causes, these observations led us to develop this resilient client as a practical workaround.

 ## Implementation Details